HSF/hsf.github.io/_activities/cwp.md

 ## Final Roadmap Paper

-The aim is to produced the final CWP by December 15, 2017.
+The aim is to finish the CWP by December 15, 2017.
 The first draft of the CWP, the [Roadmap for HEP Software and Computing R&D for the 2020s](https://docs.google.com/document/d/1rcPIJQc3LNAh5tjHKjfuq80StrMO5ksiLwhDlJzeg9U/edit?usp=sharing){:target="_cwp_roadmap"} report, has been released to the community for comment (also available in [pdf](/assets/HSF-Community-White-Paper-v0.1.pdf), also available with [line numbers](/assets/HSF-Community-White-Paper-v0.1-linenumbers.pdf)).